-P: Hum Dev 102; Comm Sci 205 or Math 260 or Bus Adm 216 or Bus Adm 215 & Bus Adm 217.
+P: Hum Dev 102; Comm Sci 205 or Math 260 or Bus Adm 216

 HUM DEV 331.
 Infancy and Early Childhood.
 3 Credits.

 Current theories, methods of study and research in the study of human development from conception through the early childhood years, and the interrelationships among biological, social, and psychological aspects of development.